egrath/b3view/README.md

 ## Known Issues
 * Warn on missing texture.
 * Test and complete install.bat on Windows.
+* Look for fonts on OS X (see "Set Font for UI Elements" in UserInterface.cpp).

 ## Authors
 * ClearSansRegular.ttf (**Apache 2.0 License**) by Intel